natreed/2PSports/README.md

 ## Overview:

-This web app is currently a platform for people seeking opponents for tennis, ping pong or squash.
+Currently a platform for people seeking opponents for tennis, ping pong or squash.
 Users sign in, choose a sport and pick their choice of locations by dragging a marker around the map and placing pins.
 Pins of potential opponents for their sport of choice are made visible.
 The user can then click on a pin to get more information about their prospective opponent.
 This includes, name, gender, experience level, available times and a contact email.
 After a choice is made they may contact the  other person by email or wait for someone to contact them.

 The UI was created from a Dreamweaver enterprise template recommended by a friend.
 The enterprise template was designed with bootstrap 4 and the layout is very approachable to a novice.